 Please submit a resume for each nomination and an assessment of a maximum of 2 pages each.

 As GAMM Juniors, candidates can be selected, who graduated with exceptional achievements in their final thesis and/or PhD thesis in the field of Applied Mathematics or Mechanics, and who are younger than 32 years at 15 June of the appropriate year and who’s PhD examination is not older than two years.
-A deviation from the mentioned timeframe is considered in the selection process in the case of a “broken” biography.
+Deviations from this time frame as a consequence of inactive periods due to sickness or maternity leaves will be taken into account.

 GAMM Juniors are representatives of the young scientific generation in the fields of Applied Mathematics and Mechanics who represent these scientific fields within the academic research and the society.